syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Layout.md

 {% endtabs %}
 Here, `Name` field will be hidden.

-## Programatically scroll to specific editor
+## Programmatically scroll to specific editor

-You can programatically scroll to specific editor using the `ScrollTo` method by passing the `property name`.
+You can programmatically scroll to specific editor using the `ScrollTo` method by passing the `property name`.

 {% tabs %}
 {% highlight c# %}